Shab00/SNAKEHIPSUK/README.md

 ## snakeHipsAnalytics.ipynb
 ## snakeHipsAnalyticsPLayers.ipynb
-This Jupyter Notebook contains a comprehensive analysis of Flagrant2 videos, including data preprocessing, feature selection, normalization, and various visualizations to gain insights into the dataset.
+This Jupyter Notebook contains a comprehensive analysis of SNAKEHIPS videos, including data preprocessing, feature selection, normalization, and various visualizations to gain insights into the dataset.

 ### Table of Contents
 1. Introduction